gaganjotshan/Analyzing-Expenditure/README.md

 ## Conclusion

 This project aims to provide valuable insights into cost management through data mining and analysis of historical data.
 By identifying key metrics and relationships, the project will offer actionable recommendations to help the business reduce costs and improve overall efficiency.
-The comprehensive approach, combining data analysis, visualization, and strategic recommendations, will provide a solid foundation for informed decision-making and cost optimization strategies.
+The comprehensive approach, combining data analysis, visualization, and strategic recommendations, will provide a solid foundation for informed decision-making and cost-optimization strategies.